-Suspension, dismissal or disciplinary action will be pursuant to Section V of the CSEDR, attached hereto as Exhibit B and Human Resources policies established by Geisinger.
-A performance improvement plan will be developed per the Performance Improvement & General Standards of Conduct Policy 04.305.
+Suspension, dismissal or disciplinary action will be pursuant to Section V of the CSEDR, attached hereto as Exhibit B and Human Resources policies established by Geisinger Health System and Geisinger Wyoming Valley Medical Center.
+A performance improvement plan will be developed per Policy 04.305.